devdanielsun/MultiplayerServerWorkshop/README.md

 # Multiplayer Server Workshop

-This repository contains a Server and Client for hosting and playing a simple Tic Tac Toe game.
-It serves as a basic demonstration of how a multiplayer game server _can_ be set up.
-The project was created for a workshop aimed at students in Game and Software Development programs.
+This repository contains a Server and Client for hosting and playing a simple TicTacToe game.
+It serves as a proof of concept to demonstrate how a basic multiplayer game server _can_ be set up.
+Note that it lacks best practices, security, and optimizations.
+The project was created for a workshop targeting students in Game and Software Development programs.

 ## 🔧 Requirements